viosca/Auto-Cards/README.md

 16. Open my full Library code (hyperlink below) in a new browser tab
 - [Library](./library.js)
 17. Copy the *entire* code from said tab and paste this inside your scenario script
-18. Click the big yellow "SAVE" button at the top left (unbelievably important)
+18. Click the big yellow "SAVE" button at the top right (unbelievably important)
 19. And you're done!
 20. Keep in mind that any adventures played from your scenario will include Auto-Cards (this even applies retroactively)
 ## Useful Links